Minimise Your Project Management Documentation

 Essential Documents to Manage Your Projects

-If you are already familiar with the ubiquitous Project Brief and would like to try something new, here's an idea.
-Why not try writing a Funding Proposal.
+If you are already familiar with the Project Brief and would like to try something new why not create a Funding Proposal.

 - The Individualist